ashukesharwani/Medimate_Community/README.md

    ### Image Processing :

       This module consist of scanning the image of a medicine to check the authenticity of its expiry date and strength of the medicine, given as per medicine giver’s input.
-If       either of the values do not match or unavailable, the medicine given by the user will not be approved. .
+      Ifeither of the values do not match or unavailable, the medicine given by the user will not be approved. .

 <p><img src="https://user-images.githubusercontent.com/83163103/115995704-f02f3f00-a5f9-11eb-989d-c01a2008c538.jpeg" width="300" height="500">&emsp;
 <img src="https://user-images.githubusercontent.com/83163103/115995705-f02f3f00-a5f9-11eb-9fdb-af5f6aa24b39.jpeg" width="300" height="500"></p>